-The web page tells you how many of each you have.
-The page also provides links which let you see more about your assigned in-progress requests and open work orders.
+The web page tells you how many of each there are.
+The page also provides links which let you see more about the requests and work orders.

 The assignments web page contains a Refresh button.
-If you click this button, MainBoss updates the page to reflect any recent changes (e.g. new requests that have been received since you first accessed the web page).
+If you click this button, MainBoss updates the page to reflect any recent changes (for example, new requests that have been received since you first accessed the web page).

 Closed Work Orders and Requests: When a job is finished, the associated work order is closed.
-Since the web site only displays your open work orders, you cannot access closed work orders through the usual web page.
+Since the web site only displays draft and open work orders, you cannot access closed work orders through the usual web page.
 However, you should still be able to access a closed work order through the web; to do so, go to any acknowledgement email that you have received about the work order and click the link at the end of the email.

-Note that you will only be allowed to view the work order, not change any of its value.
+Note that you will only be allowed to view the work order, not change any of its values.
 You cannot edit work orders after they've been closed.

 The same principle applies to requests.
-Your list of requests does not include requests that have been closed; however, you can access a closed request by using the link in an acknowledgement e-mail about that request.
+Your list of requests does not include requests that have been closed; however, you can access a closed request by using the link in an acknowledgement email about that request.
 You will be able to view the request, but will not be able to change it any way.